o3de/o3de.org/content/docs/user-guide/settings/_index.md

 Users can merge and modify settings to the Settings Registry from the filesystem through [JSON Patch](https://tools.ietf.org/html/rfc6902) or the [JSON Merge Patch](https://tools.ietf.org/html/rfc7386) format files.

-The Settings Registry can also be interacted with through [command line parameters](./settings-registry-override-query-command-line.md), the [AZ::Console system](./settings-registry-how-to-use-scripting-languages.md) or through [Scripting(Lua, ScriptCanvas, Python)](./settings-registry-how-to-use-scripting-languages.md).
+You can also interact with the Settings Registry through [command line parameters](./settings-registry-override-query-command-line.md), the [AZ::Console system](./settings-registry-how-to-use-scripting-languages.md) or through [Scripting(Lua, ScriptCanvas, Python)](./settings-registry-how-to-use-scripting-languages.md).

 | Topic | Explanation |